MrOgwang/SaQle/README.md

 # SaQle
-SaQle Framework for php developers
+SaQle is a rapid web app development framework for PHP Developers.